dsuryd/dotNetify/DevApp.ViewModels/Docs/Blazor/Overview.md

 }
 ```
 [inset]
-The React component now stores the return value of the __connect__ API, which is the proxy for the back-end class instance that's connecting to the component.
-Through this proxy, we have access to the __$dispatch__ API that we use to send the state to the back-end instance.
+Notice that we now uses the _ref_ attribute on the _VMContext_ component to capture the reference.
+This reference serves as a proxy to the back-end class instance that's connecting to the component.
+Through this proxy, we have access to the __DispatchAsync__ API, which we use to send the state to the back-end instance.
 The state value will be set to the property name matching the state name.

 On the back-end, we set up the Submit property to be of an Action delegate type since we don't expect it to send any value to the front-end.
-Invoking the __$dispatch__ Submit on the front-end will cause that action to be invoked, with the dispatched state value being the argument.
+Invoking the __DispatchAsync__ Submit on the front-end will cause that action to be invoked, with the dispatched state value being the argument.
 After the action modifies the Greetings property, it marks it as changed so that the new text will get sent to the front-end.

 Notice that we don't need to use __PushUpdates__ to get the new greetings sent.
 That's because dotNetify employs something similar to the request-response cycle, but in this case it's _action-reaction cycle_: the front-end initiates an action that mutates the state, the back-end processes the action and then sends back to the front-end any other states that mutate as the reaction to that action.